 Our mission initiatives focus on providing the foundation for economic and cultural sustainability to men, women, and children locally, nationally, and globally.
 In addition, we encourage our members to begin new mission initiatives that reflect their particular interests and passions.

-CURRENT SERVICE INITIATIVES
+MAJOR SERVICE INITIATIVES

 United Church of Christ Mission Offerings